quandyfactory/dicttoxml/README.markdown

 ### Installation

+The dicttoxml module is [published on the Python Package Index](https://pypi.python.org/pypi/dicttoxml), so you can install it using `pip` or `easy_install`.

+    pip install dicttoxml

+Or:

+    easy_install dicttoxml

-Download the tarballed installer - `dict2xml-[VERSION].tar.gz` - for this package from the [dist](https://github.com/quandyfactory/dict2xml/tree/master/dist) directory and uncompress it.
+Alternately, you can download the tarballed installer - `dicttoxml-[VERSION].tar.gz` - for this package from the [dist](https://github.com/quandyfactory/dict2xml/tree/master/dist) directory on github and uncompress it.
 Then, from a terminal or command window, navigate into the unzipped folder and type the command:

     python setup.py install